stangeorge/coronavirus/README.md

 This raw data tracks US areas reporting 20+ coronavirus cases or 1+ deaths.

 ### Field description
+* Largest City: So it is easier to search for cities such as Chicago.
 * County/Parish/Region: US - County name (e.g. "Cook" county in Illinois, "Orleans" parish in Louisiana, "Anchorage" Economic Region in Alaska)
 * Province/State: China - province name; US/Canada/Australia/ - city name, state/province name; Others - name of the event (e.g., "Diamond Princess" cruise ship); other countries - blank.
 * Division: The United States Census Bureau defines four statistical regions, with nine divisions (e.g. New England) See: https://en.wikipedia.org/wiki/List_of_regions_of_the_United_States#Census_Bureau-designated_regions_and_divisions